 The purpose of the Wind Scatterometer is to obtain information on wind speed and direction at the sea surface for incorporation into models, global statistics and climatological datasets.
 It operates by recording the change in radar reflectivity of the sea due to the perturbation of small ripples by the wind close to the surface.
 This is possible because the radar backscatter returned to the satellite is modified by wind-driven ripples on the ocean surface and, since the energy in these ripples increases with wind velocity, backscatter increases with wind velocity.

 Sea surface wind speed: 3m/s, Sea ice type: 2 classes

 Cells of 50km x 50km at 25km intervals

 Natural Disasters ( Hurricane ), Atmosphere ( Winds )

 Latest Mission Operations News

-The re-processing campaign of ERS-2 Scatterometer consolidated Level 2.0 products is proceeding, adopting the latest Advanced Scatterometer Processing System 2.0 (ASPS).
-Data from Cycle 22 to Cycle 162 (19 May 1997 - 22 October 2010) is now available to the user community.
+The re-processing campaign of ERS-2 Scatterometer Level 2.0 products has been completed, adopting the latest Advanced Scatterometer Processing System (ASPS) version 10.04.
+Data from Cycle 10 to Cycle 165 (26 March 1996 - 07 March 2011) and from the 3 days repeat cycles at the end of the mission (07 March 2011 - 05 July 2011) is now available to the user community.

 Related Data Types